Key Takeaways

 Documents That Must Be Included With a Florida Medical License Application

-Applications must include transcripts from all medical schools that the applicant studied at.
-It’s also essential for applicants to include their residency certificate.
-Other supporting documents that may be required in some application packets include written explanations regarding past disciplinary actions against the applicants and written explanations regarding any criminal charges against the applicant.
+Applications must include transcripts from all medical schools that the applicant studied at, as well as their residency certificate.
+Other supporting documents that may be required in some application packets include written explanations regarding past disciplinary actions and written explanations regarding any criminal charges.

 If you’re considering opening your own practice, read our guide on How to Start a Medical Practice